dogweather/forkful/content/en/arduino/html-and-the-web/parsing-html.md

 weight: 43
 ---

-## What & Why?

-Parsing HTML in Arduino projects is about extracting information from web pages.
-Programmers do this to enable their Arduino devices to interact with the Internet, collecting data from websites for purposes ranging from home automation to environmental monitoring.

 ## How to:
 Parsing HTML on Arduino usually demands minimal footprint libraries due to limited device resources.
 A popular choice for web scraping and parsing is using the `ESP8266HTTPClient` and `ESP8266WiFi` libraries for ESP8266, or their ESP32 counterparts, given their native support for Wi-Fi capabilities and HTTP protocols.
 Here’s a basic example to fetch and parse HTML, assuming you’re working with an ESP8266 or ESP32:

 First, include the necessary libraries: